-- 13. While all marketing plans face a number of obstacles in development and implementation, is by far the most commonly occurring obstacle across most firms.
+13. While all marketing plans face a number of obstacles in development and implementation, is by far the most commonly occurring obstacle across most firms.

-- a. failure to see the whole picture

-- b. inadequate information

-- c. resistance to change
+- a. failure to see the whole picture d. lack of time for planning - b. inadequate information e. inadequate communication - c. resistance to change